-- Providing a physical exam form (CSB 207-Report of Health Examination for Program Entry) to the parent and informing the parent of the 30 day requirement prior to enrollment. - Educating the parent about the Early and Periodic Screening, Diagnosis and Treatment schedule copied on the back side of the CSB-207 exam form. - Noting in the Child Case Notes in CLOUDS that the parent was given a physical form. - Referring the parent to a medical provider/insurance as needed. - Inputting the physical exam data into CLOUDS upon receipt and documenting data entry in CLOUDS by placing clerks first initial, last name and date on the upper right hand side of the exam. - Immediately, upon receipt of exam, reviewing the information and notifying the Comprehensive Services Assistant Manager of any known or suspected disabilities. - Entering follow-up data on the CSB-207 under "Staff Follow up: and into CLOUDS as needed. - Collecting consents for release of information from parents and faxing them to providers to obtain incomplete/missing results. - Making follow up calls to clinics, doctors' offices, and laboratories to obtain missing results. - Tracking physical exam due dates and sending reminder notices to parents as needed. - Providing handouts for screening value results and guidelines as needed. - Providing exclusion letters at the direction of the Site Supervisor.
+- Providing a physical exam form (CSB 207-Report of Health Examination for Program Entry) to the parent and informing the parent of the 30 day requirement prior to enrollment. - Educating the parent onabout the Early and Periodic Screening, Diagnosis and Treatment schedule copied on the back side of the CSB-207 exam form. - Noting in the Child Case Notes in CLOUDS that the parent was given a physical form. - Referring the parent to a medical provider/insurance and providing support as needed. - Stamp dating the physical exam upon receipt and review. - Immediately notify the Comprehensive Services Assistant Manager of any known or suspected health concerns or disabilities. - Inputting the physical exam data into CLOUDS upon receipt and documenting completion of data entry in CLOUDS by placing clerks first initial, last name and date on the upper right hand side of the exam. - Immediately, upon receipt of exam, reviewing the information and notifying the Comprehensive Services Assistant Manager of any known or suspected disabilities. - Entering follow-up data on the CSB-207 under "Staff Follow up: and oninto CLOUDS as needed. - Collecting consents for release of information from parents and faxing them to providers to obtain incomplete/missing results. - Making follow up calls to clinics, doctors' offices, and laboratories to obtain missing results. - Tracking physical exam due dates and sending reminder notices to parents as needed. - -Providing handouts for screening value results and guidelines as needed. - Providing exclusion letters at the direction of the Site Supervisor.